Darren Heitner – Founder/Chief Editor

 D’Bria Bradshaw is currently a J.D./MBA in Sports Administration Candidate at St. Thomas University School of Law in Miami, Florida.
 She currently serves as Founder and CEO of D.E.B.S.
 Foundation, an organization she started in 2013 that provides programming & awards scholarships to students who are Defying Every Boundary Scholastically.

-D’Bria has interned with a variety of organizations including UCF Athletics Association, Leverage Agency, and NCAA March Madness.
+D’Bria has interned with a variety of organizations including UCF Athletics Association, Leverage Agency, NCAA March Madness, and The Sports & Entertainment Group.

 Zach received his Master’s of Professional Studies in Sports Industry Management with a concentration on Business, Management, and Operations track at Georgetown University.
 He graduated from John Carroll University in May of 2014 with a Bachelors of Arts in Integrated Marketing Communications and a minor in Business.